Don Black (lyricist): Musical theatre

 Black's stage credits include the musicals Billy (music: John Barry), Bar Mitzvah Boy (music: Jule Styne), Dear Anyone (music: Geoff Stephens), Budgie (music: Mort Shuman) and several Andrew Lloyd Webber shows: the 1979 song-cycle, Tell Me on a Sunday, which was performed by Marti Webb (whom Black also managed for a time); Aspects of Love, which propelled Michael Ball to stardom; and, together with Christopher Hampton, the musical adaptation of the Billy Wilder film Sunset Boulevard.
 The latter brought Black and Hampton a Tony Award for Best Book.

 Tell Me on a Sunday was incorporated into Song and Dance.
 This was later adapted for a Broadway production starring Bernadette Peters, for which she won a Tony award as Best Actress in a Musical.
 Sarah Brightman performed for a video recording of the show at the end of its West End run and also released "Unexpected Song", from that musical, as a single.

 With Geoff Stephens he produced a concept album of a "revuesical" entitled Off The Wall.

 In 2002, he worked with the Indian composer A. R. Rahman on the musical Bombay Dreams.
 In 2004, Black's second musical collaboration with Hampton, Frank Wildhorn's Dracula, the Musical, debuted on Broadway.
 He also collaborated with John Barry once more, on the musical Brighton Rock.
 Based on the Graham Greene novel, it debuted at the Almeida Theatre, London, in 2004.
 In 2006, Black created the lyrics for the musical adaptation of the book Feather Boy, for the National Theatre in London.

 In 2011, Black wrote the lyrics alongside composer Frank Wildhorn for the 2011 Broadway production of Bonnie & Clyde, which premiered at the Gerald Schoenfeld Theatre on 22 November 2011 and closed four weeks later due to poor ticket sales, despite the general public giving the show high praise for its score and the lead actors Jeremy Jordan (as Clyde Barrow) and Laura Osnes (as Bonnie Parker).
 The cast recording, however, became one of Wildhorn and Black's most successful musical scores.

 In 2013, he again worked with Christopher Hampton and Andrew Lloyd Webber on Stephen Ward the Musical.
 In 2015, he wrote the lyrics for Mrs Henderson Presents, with George Fenton and Simon Chamberlin composing the music.
 In 2019, he collaborated with David Arnold on the music for a television version of The Tiger Who Came to Tea.

 In 2020, he was reported to be working on a musical version of The Third Man, and reworking the show Feather Boy.

+In 2026, his musical revue From The Heart will play at the Garrick Theatre from 8 October - 18 October 2026, starring Caroline O’Connor, Clive Rowe and Michael Xavier.